ansys/pyansys-geometry/doc/source/getting_started/compatibility.rst

 .. tip:: Forth- and back-compatibility mechanism

-    Starting on version ``0.5.X`` and onwards, PyAnsys Geometry has implemented a forth- and back-compatibility mechanism to ensure that the Python library can be used with different versions of the Ansys products.
+    Starting on version ``0.5.X`` and onward, PyAnsys Geometry has implemented a forth- and back-compatibility mechanism to ensure that the Python library can be used with different versions of the Ansys products.

     Methods are now decorated with the ``@min_backend_version`` decorator to indicate the compatibility with the Ansys product versions.